jxxcarlson/arith/README.md

 - **TypeCheck.elm:** the function `typeCheck : Term -> Maybe Type_`

 - **Utility.elm:** the functions `depth, nodeCount, stringValue`.
-Convenient, but needed for the above
+Convenient, but not needed for the above

 - **Main.elm:** a headless Elm app for implementing a repl